 Colorectal Cancer is back in the spotlight with the tragic demise of the “Black Panther” star, Chadwick Boseman.
-Learn more about his cancer including its incidence and death rates, symptoms, treatment and risk factors and the possible impact that different foods and supplements can have on colorectal cancer risk and treatments.
+Learn more about Chadwick Boseman’s cancer including its incidence and death rates, symptoms, treatment and risk factors and the possible impact that including different foods and supplements as part of diet can have on colorectal cancer risk and treatment.

-> The tragic and untimely death of Chadwick Boseman, best known for his role as “King T’Challa” in the 2018 movie “Black Panther” from the Marvel Cinematic Universe, has sent shockwaves around the world.
+The tragic and untimely death of Chadwick Boseman, best known for his role as “King T’Challa” in the 2018 movie “Black Panther” from the Marvel Cinematic Universe, has sent shockwaves around the world.
 After a four year battle with colon cancer, the Hollywood actor died on 28th August 2020 due to complications related to the illness.
 Boseman was only 43 when he succumbed to the disease.
 The news of his death left the world stunned, as Boseman kept his battle with colon cancer private and persevered through it all.

 According to the statement provided by his family on social media, Chadwick Boseman was diagnosed with Stage 3 colon cancer in 2016 which eventually progressed to Stage 4, indicating that the cancer had spread to other parts of the body beyond the digestive tract.
 During his cancer treatment which involved multiple surgeries and chemotherapy, Boseman continued to work and brought us several films including Marshall, Da 5 Bloods, Ma Rainey’s Black Bottom and many others.
 While battling his own cancer privately, a very kind and humble Chadwick Boseman had visited children who were diagnosed with cancer at the St. Jude Children’s Research Hospital in Memphis, in 2018.